 Dr. Cupit-Link describes the year-long treatment as horrible and inspiring.
 The courage she witnessed in the children around her motivated Dr. Cupit-Link to become a pediatric oncologist.
 She returned to Rhodes, finished her bachelor’s degree, and completed multiple St. Jude research projects.

 She was awarded a fellowship by FASPE (Fellowships at Auschwitz for the Study of Professional Ethics) and studied medical ethics in Europe (2017).
 Dr. Cupit-Link earned her medical degree from Mayo Clinic School of Medicine, Rochester, Minn.
 (2018).
 She completed her pediatrics residency at Washington University/St. Louis Children’s Hospital (2021), where she was awarded the Ari Berlin Award for Compassion and Excellence in Patient Care.
-She is now a clinical hematology/oncology fellow at St. Jude.
-Along with patient care, Dr. Cupit-Link does clinical research into neuroblastoma and treatment late effects.
+She recently completed a clinical hematology/oncology fellowship at St. Jude.
+Along with patient care, Dr. Cupit-Link focused on clinical research into neuroblastoma and treatment late effects.

 Dr. Cupit-Link loves being social, public speaking, yoga and writing.
 She has published two nonfiction books – Why, God?
 Suffering Through Cancer into Faith and Skinny or Not, Here I Come.
 She and her husband Drew have a 3-legged rescue cat named Captain Jack and plan to grow their family through adoption.